By Andrew Catania

 That’s good.
 Who are your endorsements?
 Obviously, we know Blackstar and Jackson.
 What else are you endorsing?
 Are you endorsed by a pick company or pedals?

 A lot of people!
-A lot of good people actually.
-Seymour Duncan for pickups, I’ve got my own pickups through them.
+A lot of good people.
+Seymour Duncan for pickups, I’ve got my pickups through them.
 DR Strings.
 Morley pedals and Boss Units, Line 6 for my wireless units.
 Red Monkey makes my guitar straps and some of the accessories like the cuffs that I’m wearing, wristbands

 I know you came to America from Greece but did you find it hard to be noticed?